By Alton & Ruth

 It happens to most people at some point.
 With edibles it is possible to overdo it and feel like you have had too much.
 Sometimes this feels like you are ill but you cannot pinpoint what is wrong.
 Some folks get a feeling as if they are “dying” because they feel really bad, but don’t know what is wrong.
 We’ve experienced this as an all over feeling of being very uncomfortable, feeling nauseous in a way but not sick to the stomach.
 If we are inside, we can feel like we need to go outside for fresh air, and sometimes that helps.
 You are not actually sick, it just feels like it.

 The easy antidote for too much THC edibles is to eat and drink.
 Sugar, protein and carbs are especially good at mitigating the effects of too much THC.
 Try having some form of protein, some cereal or some ice cream, even a sandwich.
-You may be feeling strange and it may feel even stranger to be eating, but do your best to finish what you are eating until you feel better.
-When we have the right dose, the taste of food is amazing, but if we’ve had too much it feels strange to eat, but that is what has always worked to bring us down from an overdose of THC.
+You may be feeling strange and it may feel strange to be eating, but do your best to finish what you are eating until you feel better.
+When we have the right dose, the taste of food is amazing, but if we’ve had too much eating is what has always worked to bring us down from an overdose of THC.

 We have also heard advice to use products high in CBD’s to offset the effects, such as taking a high CBD tincture so it will bring down the THC effects.
-We have not tried this and it makes sense as long as it doesn’t add more THC to the mix.
+We do notice that we never seem as high with an edible that has a 1:1 THC to CBD ratio than one without.
+We have not tried taking CBD to combat taking too much THC it makes sense – as long as it doesn’t add more THC to the mix.

 Everyone is impacted differently, so first try each new edible by itself and when you have the time to enjoy the effects, not when you have to be somewhere or do something soon.
 Trying different types of edibles over time and at different doses will help you to find out what produces the desired effects for you.

+We are Ruth & Alton, two best friends and experienced users of cannabis.
 With each post on this blog we share our experiences with different edibles, including taste, strength and details about the effects.
-We hope this can hep guide you in your experiments and figuring out what you’d like to try next.
+We hope that our sharing can help guide you in your explorations.